RandomStudio/random-studio/src/pages/projects/digital-partner-for-belgium-fashion-house-maison-margiela-défilé-ss20.md

 ---
 templateKey: Project
-title: Digital Partner for Belgium fashion house Maison Margiela – Défilé SS20
+title: Digital Partner for Belgium Fashion House Maison Margiela – Défilé SS20
 intro: >-
   Since Spring-Summer 19, we have been collaborating with Maison Margiela as a digital partner for six of their collections.
 Guided by John Galliano’s